LinkedInAttic/inject/_posts/docs/0.5.0/howto/0000-01-01-quick_start.md

 Inject.setExpires(integerValue);

 // configure "cross domain" support.
 You need to put "relay.swf" and "relay.html"
-// on your remote server for this to work Inject.setModuleRoot("http://example-cdn.com/modules");
+// from the download on to your CDN server for this to work Inject.setModuleRoot("http://example-cdn.com/modules");
 Inject.setCrossDomain({
   relayHtml: "http://example-cdn.com/relay.html",